Mac camera light is always on? Here’s how to fix it

 If you simply rely on your Mac's built-in XProtect software to keep your Mac safe, you might be alarmed to discover that it's just not powerful enough to keep you shielded against the ever-increasing threats out there.
 Plus, Apple isn't a dedicated antivirus or security company, so using a third-party expert is highly recommended.

-I use CleanMyMac X to protect my Mac — its Malware Removal module provides real-time protection and can perform powerful, in-depth system scans and removal.
+We use CleanMyMac to protect our Macs.
+Its Protection feature provides real-time security and can perform powerful, in-depth system scans and removals.

 Here's how you can quickly check for and deal with malware:

-Try the free version of CleanMyMac X here.
+- Try the free version of CleanMyMac here.

-From the sidebar, choose Malware Removal and click Scan.
+- From the sidebar, choose Protection and click Scan.

 It's peace of mind and protection in just a few clicks.